Lethal Acrodermatitis (LAD) in Bull Terriers

 Here’s everything you need to know about canine Lethal Acrodermatitis (LAD) - from symptoms to causes, diagnosis, prevention, treatments, and care.
 Let's get started:

-Lethal Acrodermatitis (LAD) is an autosomal recessive inherited skin disease common in Bull Terriers.
+Lethal Acrodermatitis (LAD) in Bull Terriers is an autosomal recessive inherited skin disease.
 It mostly affects Bull Terriers with white skin and fur due to the lack of pigment.

 Lethal Acrodermatitis causes poor growth, thick skin, and painful skin lesions that eventually lead to death before the dog reaches two years of age.
 The commonly affected areas due to this disease are the muzzle, ears, feet, legs, and groin.